PnX-SI/BAM-widget/README.md

 ## ✨ Features

-- Display species found in a defined area using observations data from GBIF or a GeoNature instance.
+- Display species found in a defined area using observations data from GBIF API or a GeoNature instance.
+- Define specific point, line or polygon, or a GeoJSON, or dynamic geographic objects.
+- GPS geolocation, point and line automatic buffer.
 - Multiple display modes: map 🗺️, list 📋
 - Sort 🔃 and filter species lists.
 - Search 🔎 and filter species.